Return to Introductory Article

 Thus was born 335,000 square feet of rentable office space that is divided between the pair of two-story buildings.
 The exterior blends contemporary and traditional Boston aesthetics using a "slipping and sliding" theme.
 This weaving of materials is prominently echoed in pre-cast terracotta panels that mesh with the metal facade.
 A courtyard between the buildings promotes a campus feel, and a prominent corner prow juts dramatically over a lower floor.

-Gold certification rounds out this project's solid foundation.
+LEED Gold certification rounds out this project's solid foundation.
 A prominent sustainable feature is the exterior cladding.
 Using "the rainscreen principle," it serves as a screen against water intrusion while providing airspace behind the skin for ventilation and drainage.
 A repurposed 200,000-gallon underground vault collects run-off water from the roof for irrigation.
-An overall 40% water-use reduction and 30% energy
+An overall 40% water-use reduction and 30% energy savings are anticipated.

 Carefully sculpted to respect and maximize the land, 175-185 Wyman offers future tenants the full package.
 "We have a great energy-efficient building, on a great site, with great systems in place," says Donald Oldmixon, first vice president for Hobbs Brook Management.
 "It truly is a special project built with an eye to sustainability and with attention to detail that will keep this project at the top for years to come."